alessandropellegrini/personal-website/_main_pages/theses.md

 ### Spiking Neural Networks

-Spiking neural networks (SNN) are among the most computationally intensive types of simulation models, with node counts on the order of up to 10^11.
+Spiking neural networks (SNN) are among the most computationally intensive types of simulation models, with node counts on the order of up to $10^{11}$.
 This thesis topic tackles the implementation of efficient runtime environments for SNN simulation on parallel and distributed architectures.
 See this supporting material for an additional framing of the topic: [1](timewarp7.pdf), [2](timewarp8.pdf).
+Also, we are currently exploring the behaviour of these networks, when compared to more traditional timestepped execution models.

 ### High-Performance Data Processing

 We are building a high-performance software infrastructure to support (distributed) data processing of massively-parallel simulations.
-Theses in this topic deal with distributed systems, high-performance computing, autonomic optimization.
-There is the **possibility to develop the thesis abroad**.
+Theses in this topic deal with distributed systems, high-performance computing, autonomic optimization, heterogeneous computing.
+Also, we are interested in programmability of these systems, to identify effective ways to deploy stream processing pipelines to (distributed) heterogeneous systems.

 ### Energy Efficiency